Vmlweb/MEAN-Angular/README.md

 DELETE /api
 ```

-When running in mock mode please note that internal http and https ports are used to run the server.
+When running in mock mode please note that internal http and https ports are used.

 ## Distribution